srijita25bce10561-design/PYTHONPROJECT/README.md

 4. Technologies / Tools Used :

        Technology / Tool	                                                                                    Purpose
          Python 3	                                                                                   Programming language used
          time module	                                                                                Used to calculate typing time random module	                                                                             Used to select a random sentence
          Basic string operations	                                                                    For comparing characters and detecting errors

-         Any code editor (VS Code/
-         PyCharm / IDLE)	                                                                           For writing and running the program.
+         Any code editor( VS Code / IDLE / Pycharm)                                                  For writing and running the program

 5. Steps to Install and Run the Project :